Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Your body will start burning fat about 12 hours after your last meal [1].
 That’s typically how long your glycogen and blood sugar levels will last before your metabolism is forced to look for energy from other places.

-And insulin then escorts the glucose into cells and eventually causes your body to store excess energy as fat [2].
+According to the NIH study, when your stomach is full, the body will send signals so that the pancreas releases insulin.
+Insulin then escorts the glucose into cells and eventually causes your body to store excess energy as fat [2].

-This is where eating less and exercising at the right time comes into play.
 You can significantly reduce your blood glucose levels by being physically active after eating.
 And if you then add a workout routine several hours after a meal, you can boost fat loss significantly.

-Does It Make A Difference What You Eat?
+Does It Matter What You Eat?

 Yes, it matters what you eat when it comes to triggering weight loss through fat metabolism.